umarhassan-mitodl/11.947-spring-2009/content/pages/readings.md

 Esser, Daniel E. "The City as Arena, Hub and Prey - Patterns of Violence in Kabul and Karachi." _Environment and Urbanization_ 16, no. 2 (2004): 31-38.

-Rodgers, Dennis. "{{% resource_link "5fac9b39-5f0f-4ef1-aba0-a5b80b25fd3f" "Slum Wars of the 21st Century: the New Geography of Conflict in Central America" %}}."
+Rodgers, Dennis. "[Slum Wars of the 21st Century: the New Geography of Conflict in Central America](https://core.ac.uk/download/pdf/96042.pdf)."
 CSRC Working Papers 2, no. 10.
 London, UK: Crisis States Research Centre, 2007.

 {{< tdclose >}}